 |Brandi Bramwell||USDA Rural Development Director of Business & Cooperative Programs & Rural Development Coordinator|

 ||Woodlands Development Group

-Mon Forest Towns’ vision is to build and maintain an economy that thrives off sustainable recreation, tourism, healthy landscapes, and active land management while preserving each town’s character.
+Mon Forest Towns’ vision is to build and maintain a strong economy that thrives off sustainable recreation, tourism, healthy landscapes, and active land management while preserving each town’s character.
 Our mission is to collaboratively grow a strong, sustainable recreation economy that enhances the quality of life for residents and visitors by providing the best outdoor experience.

 Creating the Backbone Organization

 The Mon Forest Towns Marketing Committee includes representatives from the Convention and Visitors Bureaus in the region as well as other local stakeholders interested in supporting regional branding and marketing efforts.
 The marketing committee meets monthly and provides oversight and coordination to the Mon Forest Towns website, regional signage plan, regional marketing plan, and social media

 The Marketing Committee chair is Cara Rose, Executive Director of the Pocahontas County Convention and Visitors Bureau

 The Mon Forest Towns grants committee supports the growth and sustainability of the Mon Forest Towns partnership by identifying and securing funding to support projects that lead to measurable improvements in the recreation economy in the Mon Forest Towns region.
 The MFT grants committee includes representatives from the Economic Development Authorities, Planning and Development Councils, non-profit organizations, local foundations, and state agencies.
 The MFT grants committee meets monthly.

 Mapping the Landscape and Analyzing Baseline Data to Identify Key Issues and Gaps